cosbey/linux-admin/Security/Linux OS Hardening - File Permissions/README.md

 The steps and following tasks are:

-1. **First**, check the user and group permissions for all files in the `projects` directory.
+  1. First, check the user and group permissions for all files in the `projects` directory.
-2. **Next**, check whether any files have incorrect permissions and change the permissions as needed.
+  2. Next, check whether any files have incorrect permissions and change the permissions as needed.
-3. **Finally**, the analyst must check the permissions of the `/home/researcher2/projects/drafts` directory and modify these permissions to remove any unauthorized access.
+  3. Finally, the analyst must check the permissions of the `/home/researcher2/projects/drafts` directory and modify these permissions to remove any unauthorized access.

 ## Check file and directory details